s8nclone/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-This directory contains files on ALX-SE javasript warm up
+This directory contains files on Javascript warm up